apache/doris-website/blog/from-elasticsearch-to-apache-doris-upgrading-an-observability-platform.md

 ---
 {
-    'title': 'From Elasticsearch to Apache Doris: upgrading an observability platform', 'summary': "GuanceDB, an observability platform, replaces Elasticsearch with Apache Doris as its query and storage engine and realizes 70% less storage costs and 200%~400% data query performance.", 'date': '2023-12-14',
+    'title': 'From Elasticsearch to Apache Doris: Upgrading an observability platform', 'summary': "GuanceDB, an observability platform, replaces Elasticsearch with Apache Doris as its query and storage engine and realizes 70% less storage costs and 200%~400% data query performance.", 'date': '2023-12-14',
     'author': 'Apache Doris',